bunrongGithub/bunrongGithub/README.md

 ## 🧩 Experiences

 ### 🔹 [ICase](https://github.com/bunrongGithub/icase.git)
-Short description of the project, what it does, and key technologies used.
 - 🔧 Built with: NextJS, Node.js, MongoDB, CI/CD Aws
 - 🚀 Features: Realtime chat with telegram bot, authentication, and deployment on Aws EC2 & SST

 ### 🔹 [GRPC orchestrator](https://github.com/bunrongGithub/grpc_orchestrator/tree/backup/simple_python_sdk)
-One-liner about the use case and your role.
 - 🛠 Built with: GRPC, Docker, AWS,Python
 - 📊 Highlight: Protobufer Service to Service communication
   ---